-We started off the morning quite early.
-We were coming from Idaho Falls, which is about a 2 hour drive.
+How we started skiing at Jackson Hole Wyoming?
+Started off the morning quite early as we were coming from Idaho Falls, which is about a 2 hour drive.

 I ended up wearing a beanie the whole day, which was uncomfortable for me as I am used to wearing a helmet while skiing.
 Please wear helmets while skiing or snowboarding!!!

 My father and I both have the Ikon pass, which is an international ski pass that applies to different ski resorts around the world- but mainly in North America.

 Skiing at Jackson Hole is one of the best skiing destinations.

 Since the pass only grants us a few days at Jackson versus unlimited days at other places, we went to the ticket counter to make sure we were following procedure.